Celebrating women in food: Morgan Deans

 “When I first started working in food, I didn’t see too many women working in the industry.
 But I am seeing that start to change.
 Each year I am meeting more women on farms and more women working right across the supply chain, which is really exciting.

-Click here to read more inspiring stories from some of the women helping us to provide vital food relief and support to Victorians in crisis.
+Click here to read more inspiring stories from some of the farmers and growers whelping us provide vital food relief and support to Victorians in crisis.